siakaramalegos/sia.codes-eleventy/src/posts/render-blocking-resources.md

 CSS blocks script execution, and JavaScript blocks construction of the DOM!
 Sounds like a giant mess, right?
 Stay tuned to learn how we can clean it up!

 <aside><strong>Note:</strong> Images and fonts are not render-blocking.
-They might be rendering slower due to render-blocking resources or other performance issues.</aside>
+They might be rendering slower due to render-blocking resources or other performance issues.
+Read <a href="/posts/making-google-fonts-faster/">Making Google Fonts Faster</a> for tips on fonts.
+Watch my introductory talk on <a href="/posts/responsive-images-perf-matters-video/">Responsive Images</a> to learn more about optimizing images.</aside>

 ## Why is it so important to eliminate render-blocking resources?

-Render-blocking resources trigger a cascade of failures for web performance.
+Render-blocking can resources trigger a cascade of failures for web performance.
 First paint gets slowed down which causes Largest Contentful Paint (LCP) to be slower.
 LCP is one of the Core Web Vitals which are now [used to calculate your search engine rankings](https://developers.google.com/search/docs/advanced/experience/page-experience).

 SEO is important for discovery of your website.
 Performance is critical for keeping a visitor on your page.
 Page abandonment increases significantly if the page doesn't load within 3 seconds.
 Many companies have seen significant increases in conversions after improving performance.